PdxCodeGuild/class_orchid/6 Capstone/Professional Development Practices.md

 some examples of bad variable names:
 - `quote`: for a list of quotes (use singular and plural carefully!)
+- `quoteDict`: just call this `quotes`, don't include the data type in the variable
 - `quote_Options`: stick to the common casing strategy for your context
 - `x`: single character variables are only appropriate in callbacks, list and dict comprehensions, lambdas, etc. Never give a single character name to a variable you will need to reuse in another code block